-From January to April 2018, visual artist and ceramist Katie Rose Johnston - originally from Huntly and a recent graduate of Glasgow School of Art - will be working with our residents to develop The Community Crockery.
+From February to June 2018, visual artist and ceramist Katie Rose Johnston - originally from Huntly and a recent graduate of Glasgow School of Art - worked with our residents to develop The Community Crockery.

 The Community Crockery, designed and made in collaboration with a wide range of community members, offers a small milestone.
-The set of plates and cups will research and re-establish the values and identity of the town.
-Through the therapeutic act of making, it provides a welcoming space in which the people can unite and engage with issues affecting Huntly and its place in the wider world.
+The 200-piece set of plates and cups researched and re-established the values and identity of the town.
+Through the therapeutic act of making, it provided a welcoming space in which people can unite and engage with issues affecting Huntly and its place in the wider world.

-During her residency, Katie is hosting a series of informal Pop-In Pottery Workshops at No.11 Gordon Street.
-These sessions welcome all ages and abilities to learn the process of clay and to help make The Community Crockery.
+During her residency, Katie hosted a series of informal Pop-In Pottery Workshops at No.11 Gordon Street.
+These sessions welcomed all ages and abilities to learn the process of clay and to help make The Community Crockery.

 Come and assist to the launch of The Community Crockery on June, 9 at the Stewart's Hall in collaboration with the Huntly Rotary Club.

 Project supported by Creative Scotland, Aberdeenshire Council, Marr Area and A96 Dualling East of Huntly to Aberdeen Community Development Fund.